 To be eligible for graduation in pharmacy, a student must have earned an average GPA of 2.0 or better on all credits applied toward the minimum graduation requirements of the curriculum.
 He or she also must have earned an average GPA of 2.0 or better for all required pharmacy courses applied toward graduation.
 A minimum of 227 semester credits is required for graduation with the Doctor of Pharmacy degree.

 Students are responsible for meeting degree requirements in proper sequence.
 Frequent consultation between student and faculty advisor is encouraged.

 For graduation with the Doctor of Pharmacy degree, students are required to complete a program of 1,740 hours of structured practical experiences in pharmacy practice environments administered by the College.
-Successful completion of the clinical program/externship required for the Doctor of Pharmacy degree will satisfy all of the practical experience requirements for licensure in Idaho and Alaska.
+Successful completion of the experiential education curriculum required for the Doctor of Pharmacy degree will satisfy all of the practical experience requirements for pharmacist licensure in Idaho and Alaska.

 Advanced Pharmacy Practice Experience (APPE) Descriptions

 Ambulatory Care - Integration of basic pharmacy-related concepts to patient care as a member of an interdisciplinary health care team in the ambulatory care setting.

 Advanced Community - Emphasizes the distributive, communicative, and managerial aspects of community pharmacy practice.
 For this experience, students are assigned to selected community pharmacy preceptors.